-- Give priority to environmental procurement, including prioritizing use of local supplies to reduce fuels required for transportation; - Strive for centralised purchases that reduce the frequency of transportation during the same period so as to minimise greenhouse gas emissions generated from fuel consumption; - Adopt administrative measures, including requiring the employees to turn off energy-consuming equipment when not in use.
+- Give priority to environmental procurement, including prioritizing use of local supplies to reduce fuels required for transportation; - Strive for centralised purchases that reduce the frequency of transportation during the same period so as to minimise greenhouse gas emissions generated from fuel consumption; - Adopt administrative measures, including requiring the employees to turn off energyconsuming equipment when not in use.

-The following graph illustrates the Group's total greenhouse gas emissions during the Reporting Period, nearly 80% of which were generated by energy indirect emissions:
+Nearly 80% of the Group's total greenhouse gas emissions during the Reporting Period were generated by energy indirect emissions.